Seth Rollins: Developmental territories (2010–2012)

 On August 8, 2010, Lopez signed a developmental contract with WWE and was assigned to their developmental territory Florida Championship Wrestling (FCW) in September.
 On September 14, Black made his WWE debut in a dark match prior to the SmackDown taping by defeating Trent Barreta.

 Lopez debuted for FCW on September 30 under the name Seth Rollins, in a loss to Michael McGillicutty.
 Rollins then faced Hunico on November 4 in the first ever FCW 15 match under 15-minute Iron Man rules where they fought to a 1–1 draw.
 Following this, Rollins, along with Hunico, Richie Steamboat and Jinder Mahal, participated in the FCW 15 Jack Brisco Classic tournament.
 On January 13, 2011, Rollins defeated Hunico in the finals to win the tournament and became the inaugural FCW Jack Brisco 15 Champion.
-On March 25 at a house show, Rollins and Richie Steamboat defeated Damien Sandow and Titus O'Neil to win the FCW Florida Tag Team Championship.
-Rollins and Steamboat eventually lost the championship to Big E Langston and Calvin Raines.
+At a house show on March 25, Rollins and Steamboat defeated Damien Sandow and Titus O'Neil to win the FCW Florida Tag Team Championship, which they later dropped to Big E Langston and Calvin Raines.

 In July 2011, Rollins began a feud with Dean Ambrose.
 Ambrose and Rollins had their first match for the FCW 15 Championship in a 15-minute Iron Man match on the August 14 episode of FCW, which ended in a draw with neither men scoring a fall and, as a result, Rollins retained his title.
 A subsequent 20-minute rematch for the title two weeks later resulted in a similar 0–0 draw.
 A second 30-minute rematch for the title on the September 18 episode of FCW went to a time limit 2–2 draw and the match was sent into sudden death overtime, where Rollins scored a pinfall to win the match 3–2.
 On September 22, Rollins lost the FCW 15 Championship to Damien Sandow by disqualification after Ambrose attacked Sandow late in the match.
 On February 23, 2012, Rollins defeated Leo Kruger to become the new FCW Florida Heavyweight Champion.
 Rollins lost the championship to Rick Victor at a house show on May 31.

 When WWE rebranded FCW into NXT in August 2012, Rollins' NXT TV debut took place on the second episode of the rebooted NXT at Full Sail University on June 27, when he defeated Jiro.
 Rollins entered the Gold Rush Tournament to crown the inaugural NXT Champion where he defeated Jinder Mahal in the tournament finals on the August 29 episode of NXT.
-On the October 10 episode of NXT, Rollins had his first successful defense of his title after he beat Michael McGillicutty.
+On the October 10 episode of NXT, Rollins had his first successful defense of his title against Michael McGillicutty.